-Home » Recipes » Desserts » Pies and Tarts » Millionaire Pie
+Home » Recipes » Desserts » Millionaire Pie (No-Bake)

-It’s officially summer and summer should be filled with easy, no-bake pies that are both cool and creamy like this Millionaire Pie.
-It’s full of crushed pineapple, pecans, and cherries and reminds me a little of Ambrosia or Watergate Salad.
+This cool and creamy Millionaire Pie is full of crushed pineapple, pecans, and cherries and reminds me a little of Ambrosia or Watergate Salad.

 Just one bowl, a rubber spatula, and about 5 minutes is all you need to whip up this easy filling.
 Maraschino cherries help flavor the pie.

-I have no idea why this pie got the name Millionaire’s Pie but maybe it is because the pineapple and cherries look like gold and rubies. 🙂
+I have no idea why this pie got the name Millionaire’s Pie but maybe it is because the pineapple and cherries look like gold and rubies. ðŸ™‚

 The pie filling gets put into a no-bake homemade graham cracker crust.
 It’s so nice to be able to make a summer pie without turning the oven on!